 Electric motor, drive and performance

 The ZS isn’t a hero in the fun handling department, but for some this won’t matter one jot.
 Like many electric cars, the ZS EV is brilliantly easy to drive.
 Turn it on, select drive with the simple rotary controller, press the accelerator pedal and you’re away.
 The driving mode selector is equally straightforward and helps drivers prioritise between efficiency or performance.

-Engines, 0-60 acceleration and top speed
+0-62mph acceleration and top speed

-MPG, CO2 and running costs
+Range, charging and running costs

 Interior, design and technology

 Aesthetically the MG ZS is so-so.
 It is far from ugly, but it is just a bit generic to our eyes.
 It is clear that there are influences from other Asian cars, in particular a whiff of Mazda CX-3 from some angles.
 This isn’t just levelled at the electric ZS as petrol models look largely identical.
-The chrome-highlighted grille unique to the ZS EV does help give it some individuality, though, and the smart alloy wheels help as well.
+The blanked-off grille unique to the ZS EV does help give it some individuality, though, and the smart alloy wheels help as well.